Top of the page

 In rare cases, jaundice gets worse and can cause brain damage.
-That is why it is important to call your doctor or nurse call line if you notice signs that jaundice is getting worse.
+That is why it is important to call your doctor or nurse advice line if you notice signs that jaundice is getting worse.
 Your doctor can treat your baby to get rid of the extra bilirubin.
 You may be able to treat your baby at home with a special type of light called phototherapy.

 Follow-up care is a key part of your child's treatment and safety.
-Be sure to make and go to all appointments, and call your doctor or nurse call line if your child is having problems.
+Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if your child is having problems.
 It's also a good idea to know your child's test results and keep a list of the medicines your child takes.

-Call your doctor or nurse call line now or seek immediate medical care if:
+Call your doctor or nurse advice line now or seek immediate medical care if:

-Watch closely for changes in your child's health, and be sure to contact your doctor or nurse call line if:
+Watch closely for changes in your child's health, and be sure to contact your doctor or nurse advice line if:

-Go to http://www.healthwise.net/ed
+Go to https://www.healthwise.net/patientEd

-Enter T092 in the search box to learn more about "Newborn Jaundice: Care Instructions."
+Enter T092 in the search box to learn more about "Newborn Jaundice: Care Instructions".

-Current as of:
+Current as of: March 1, 2023

 Care instructions adapted under license by your healthcare professional.
 If you have questions about a medical condition or this instruction, always ask your healthcare professional.
 Healthwise, Incorporated disclaims any warranty or liability for your use of this information.